mariaafara/lexical-resources-2019/README.md

 ```sh
 python3 manage.py runserver
 ```
-Now go to the URL where the project is running, which should be http://127.0.0.1:8000/editor/
+Now go to the URL where the project is running, which should be http://127.0.0.1:8000/editor/.
+From this editor, you can test what you'll be coding.

 ## Working with the repository
 The repository contains two empty python script files: `lexres/editor/nlp/services/edits.py` and `lexres/editor/nlp/services/preds.py`.
 All code done during practical sessions can be plugged into these two files, and will be detected automatically by the web application.